Jjeje007/syuppod/README.md

 ### About logs and debug

 Daemon have several logs all located in /var/log/syuppod/\

-If you have troubles, check first /var/log/syuppod/stderr.log and /var/log/syuppod/debug.log (if debug is enable: -d)\
+Starting with git commit id: e1079ebd0f4a4b8b65fdf9ebfd448e02c7fc9e66, new logging process have been added to catch almost all error when running daemon in init mode (/etc/init.d/syuppod start).
+Unfortunately, it introduce a more complex log flow.
+The earliest errors are redirect to syslog first.
+So if you encounter any issues you should first check /var/log/messages.
+Then: /var/log/syuppod/stderr.log and /var/log/syuppod/debug.log (if debug is enable: -d).

-But the best way, is running by hand in a terminal (so not using /etc/init.d/).
+Running by hand in a terminal (so not using /etc/init.d/) is really intend to be a one shot test or for debugging.
+You have to note that there is also a debugging option: --fakeinit which mimic init process (so you won't get any output in terminal).

 Daemon and terminal mode write sync and pretend process logs to, respectively:\
 /var/log/syuppod/sync.log\